 An "EQ Sweep" is the process of boosting an EQ band and moving it across the frequency range, listening for any unwanted sounds that occur.
 Once you've found your target frequency, reduce the gain below negative and adjust your Q to taste.

 - Boost the high end.
 Some microphones and instruments may sound too "dark" or lacking in high frequencies.
 Use the Equalizer to solve this problem using the high shelf filter on band 4.
-Boosting just one or two dB can have a huge effect on the brightness of your audio!
+Boosting just one or two dB can significantly affect the brightness of your audio!

 In CONTROL CENTER, you have two different mix buses, and each of them has a maximizer.
 A maximizer allows you to increase the overall level of the mix without worrying about distortion from clipping.

-A great use for this tool in recording is to increase the volume of your headphone mix.
-If you have quiet headphones or are working with a very quiet source, it’s helpful to have an extra gain stage to turn up your monitoring volume without turning up the actual preamp gain and risking clipping the preamps.
-Maximizer will give you more volume than you need, so you can record with ample headroom.
+An excellent use for this tool in recording is to increase the volume of your headphone mix.
+If you have quiet headphones or are working with a very quiet source, it's helpful to have an extra gain stage to turn up your monitoring volume without turning up the actual preamp gain and risking clipping the preamps.
+Maximizer will give you more volume than you need so that you can record with ample headroom.

 If all the information above seems overwhelming, don't worry!
 CONNECT 6 gives you a ton of options for adjusting your tone, but if you would rather spend more time recording and less time tweaking, you can just use the AUTO SETUP option to have CONNECT 6 intelligently set EQ, compression, expansion, and input gain for you.
 You can speed up your workflow and get a great starting point for your sound with the touch of a button.

 Whatever task you're accomplishing with CONNECT 6, these tools are sure to make your life a lot easier.
 Any questions?
 Sound off on social and let us know!